freeCodeCamp/guide/src/pages/articles/miscellaneous/registering-your-nonprofit-to-raise-donations-through-free-code-camp-commit/index.md

 ---
-title: Registering Your Nonprofit To Raise Donations Through Free Code Camp Commit
+title: Registering Your Nonprofit to Raise Donations Through Free Code Camp Commit
 ---
 Our commit program will feature a single nonprofit by default, and give campers the option of browsing through a list of other nonprofits they can pledge toward if they want.